 Facts & Recommendations

 Vitamin B6 is naturally occurring in three forms: pyridoxine, pyridoxal and pyridoxamine.
-It is commonly named pyridoxine.
+It is commonly called pyridoxine.

-This vitamin plays a role in protein metabolism as well as in cognitive development through the synthesis of neurotransmitters and in maintaining normal levels of homocysteine.
+This vitamin plays an essential role in protein metabolism, as well as in cognitive development by synthesizing neurotransmitters and maintaining normal homocysteine levels.

-Fish, (organ) meat, starchy vegetables (like potatoes), fruits, cereals, milk and cheese.
+Fish, (organic) meat, starchy vegetables (such as potatoes), fruits, cereals, milk and cheese.

-The bioavailability of vitamin B6 from a mixed diet is estimated at about 75% and from dietary supplement at 90%.
+The bioavailability of vitamin B6 from a mixed diet is estimated at approx. 75% and for dietary supplement at 90%.

-The most commonly forms used in dietary supplements is pyridoxine in the form of pyridoxine hydrochloride.
+The most commonly used form of pyridoxine in nutritional supplements is pyridoxine hydrochlorid.

-Part of vitamin B6 role in the body is to produce norepinephrine and serotonin, two essential neurotransmitters which are involved in several metabolic functions.
-It plays a role as a coenzyme in haemoglobin biosynthesis too.
+Vitamin B6 plays an important role in the production of noradrenaline and serotonin, two essential neurotransmitters involved in several metabolic processes.
+It also acts as a coenzym in hemoglobin biosynthesis.

-Vitamin B6 contributes to the regulation of hormonal activity too.
-During pregnancy it can hence help to attenuate nausea and vomiting which most likely result from the excessive production of the gestational hormons hCG (human chorionic gonadotropin), estrogen and progesterone.
+During pregnancy it may help to reduce nausea and vomiting, which are most likely due to the high production of the gestational hormones hCG (human chorioniy gonadotropin) estrogen and progesterone.

-You will also benefit in other ways from vitamin B6: it supports the immune system, reduces fatigue and contributes to a normal red blood cell formation.
-It is a relevant point since the blood volume significantly increase during pregnancy (about 50%).
+You will also benefit from vitamin B6 in other ways: it supports the immune system, reduces fatigue and contributes to normal red blood cell formation.
+This is a relevant point because the blood volume increases significantly during pregnancy (about 50%).

-In association with folic acid and vitamin B12, pyridoxine regulates the homocysteine level in blood (homocysteine is a naturally occurring amino-acid which at high concentration in blood is associated with cardiovascular disease).
+In combination with folic acid and vitamin B12, pyridoxine regulates homocysteine levels in the blood (homocysteine is a naturally occurring amino acid associated with cardiovascular disease at high blood concentrations).

 Consequences of a vitamin B6 deficiency

-However, a reduction of vitamin B6 blood concentration at the beginning of pregnancy has been observed.
+However, a reduction in vitamin B6 blood concentration was observed at the beginning of pregnancy.

-Furthermore, excessive vomiting in pregnancy can cause pyridoxine depletion, in which case prenatal vitamins containing pyridoxine and other B vitamins may be beneficial.
+In addition, excessive vomiting during pregnancy can lead to a reduction of pyridoxine.
+In this case, prenatal vitamins containing pyridoxine and other B vitamins may be beneficial.

-Vitamin B6 deficiency during pregnancy can affect foetal brain development, as well as weight gain and growth in infancy.
+Vitamin B6 deficiency during pregnancy can affect the development of the fetal brain, as well as weight gain and growth in infancy.

 Some diseases such as renal disease, celiac and Crohn’s disease, as well as ulcerative colitis can specifically lead to a B6 deficiency because the absorption of pyridoxine is impaired.

-Suboptimal vitamin B6 status is associated with diseases that particularly afflict the elderly population such as impaired cognitive function, Alzheimer’s disease and cardiovascular disease.
-These may be related to the elevated homocysteine concentrations associated to vitamin B6 deficiency.
+Suboptimal vitamin B6 status is associated with diseases that particularly affect the elderly population, such as impaired cognitive function, Alzheimer’s disease and cardiovascular disease.
+These may be related to increased homocysteine concentrations associated with B6 deficiency.

-Some studies have shown that vitamin B6 supplementation helps reducing the severity of nausea during pregnancy.
+Some studies have shown that vitamin B6 supplementation reduces the severity of nausea during pregnancy.

-The Duo vitamin B1 und vitamin B6 has proven to be even more efficient when taken together.
+Vitamin vitamin B1 and vitamin B6 have been shown to be even more effective when taken together.